AlbertoMorales24/Manufacturing-Simulation/README.md

 - **Discrete-Event Simulation**: Utilizes SimPy to model manufacturing processes.
 - **Resource Management**: Simulates the allocation and utilization of resources such as machines and workers.
 - **Process Flows**: Models various production stages, including assembly, quality control, and packaging.
-- **Interactive Dashboard**: A web-based dashboard that visualizes simulation results and key performance indicators (KPIs).
+- **Interactive Dashboard**: A web-based dashboard that visualizes simulation results.
 - **Data Export**: Exports simulation data to be visualized on the web dashboard.

 ## Installation